MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/use-the-form-editor-legacy.md

 ---
 # Change navigation within a model-driven app form

- Navigation within a form allows app users to view lists of related records.
+ Navigation within a form allows app users to view lists of related rows.
 Each table relationship has properties to control whether it should be shown.
 More information: [Navigation pane item for primary table](../common-data-service/create-edit-1n-relationships-solution-explorer.md#navigation-pane-item-for-primary-table)

  Any table relationships that are configured to be displayed can be overridden within the form editor.
 You can also include navigation links to display web resources or other web sites via form navigation.